petrvanblokland/TYPETR-TypeLab-Club-Assistants/GETTING_STARTED.md

 ## MyAssistant-005.py

-The basis of Asistants is that they assume the existence of **MASTER_DATA** and **GLYPH_DATA**.
+The basis of Asistants is that they assume the existence of **MASTERS_DATA** and **GLYPH_DATA**.
 Instead of keeping the main parameters of masters and glyphs in the UFO (which my definition nu incomplete), we keep two dictionaries in the project respository:

-* **MASTER_DATA** This is a dictionary (key is the UFO file path, value is a **MasterData** instance), that is normally defined by the top project Assistant source.
+* **MASTERS_DATA** This is a dictionary (key is the UFO file path, value is a **MasterData** instance), that is normally defined by the top project Assistant source.
 * **GLYPH_DATA** This is a dictionary (key is the glyph nane, value is a **GlyphData** instance), that is defined as one of the “standard” glyph sets in the Asisstant library.
 Over time the selection of glyph sets (as TYPETR project) will increase.
 But for individual projects it is better to define a local dictionary that is imported.

 When a new project starts, it is likely that there is already a UFO to start with.
-In that case it is better to have the Assistant create a new source for **MASTER_DATA** and **GLYPH_DATA**, based on what it can find in the UFO sources in **UFO_PATH**.
+In that case it is better to have the Assistant create a new source for **MASTERS_DATA** and **GLYPH_DATA**, based on what it can find in the UFO sources in **UFO_PATH**.

 Set the **UFO_PATH** to indicate where UFO files can be found.
 In normal projects this is stypically set to *ufo/*

-By setting the **MyAssistantController** class variable **MAKE_MISSING_MASTER_DATA_GLYPH_DATA**, the Assistant is forced to create those files if they are missing.
+By setting the **MyAssistantController** class variable **MAKE_MISSING_MASTERS_DATA_GLYPH_DATA**, the Assistant is forced to create those files if they are missing.
 For normal use this value should be **False** avoiding the overwrite of manually edited sources.

 ~~~